Du4nG/SSG-2/content/posts/panacea/index.md

 But 出会い

 Oh I see what you did there you little shit.

+I am the happiest guy in this world

 maybe , maybe in another life, that we could have each other.